 An easy alternative is just to add warm water to dashi granules to allow to dissolve and then add a little drizzle of mirin.
 We use the Ajinomoto brand of dashi called Hondashi (Bonito Soup Stock) and mirin.
 This is not a sponsored post but we always have good results with these products.

-Tips from 4 amazing Japanese home Chefs
+Recipe Tips from Japanese Home Chefs

 - Oil your pan well in the beginning and before each layer of added egg.